 This is the enhanced version of Cat 5 Cable and provides performance of up to 100 MHz and is suitable for most varieties of Ethernet over twisted pair up to 1000BASE-T (Gigabit Ethernet).
 For the horizontal, that is the Fibre-to-the-Desk cabling, if the user is happy to stay with the LANs of today, Class D/Category 5 will be adequate.
 This will supply up to 1000 Mb/s of data to the desk or up to 100MHz of analogue video signal.

 Cat6 or Category 6 cable: Cat6 Network Cable is the standard today for new installations.

 Check out our article on types of data cables

-Category 6 cable, commonly referred to as Cat-6, is a cable standard for Gigabit Ethernet and other network protocols that is backward compatible with the Category 5/5e and Category 3 cable standards.
-Cat-6 features more stringent specifications for crosstalk and system noise.
+Commonly referred to as Cat 6, is a cable standard for Gigabit Ethernet and other network protocols that is backward compatible with the Category 5/5e and Category 3 cable standards.
+Cat 6 features more stringent specifications for crosstalk and system noise.
 The cable standard provides the performance of up to 250 MHz and is suitable for 10BASE-T / 100BASE-TX and 1000BASE-T / 1000BASE-TX (Gigabit Ethernet).
 The cable contains four twisted copper wire pairs.